 Prerequisite 2: City Council and The Mayor

-Once the bill passes and gets signed into law, for those outside the allowable area, the process returns to the Streets Department for a second approval.
+Once the ordinance passes and gets signed into law, for those outside the allowable area, the process returns to the Streets Department for a second approval.
 Since the plans have already been approved, this review can be completed over the counter and will result in a stamp placed on the final drawings and approval signature on the L&I Sidewalk Application.

 Prerequisite 3: Law Department Agreement

 Upon final approval from the Streets Department, an agreement gets drafted and needs to be signed by the applicant.
 In this agreement, a bond amount gets determined, if necessary.
-Every agreement is different, and bond amounts may vary depending on location, size and when it is submitted.
+Every agreement is different, and bond amounts may vary depending on location, size, and when it is submitted.

 Prerequisite 4: Supporting Documentation